xelis-project/xelis-blockchain/README.md

 XELIS is a blockchain made in Rust and powered by Tokio, using account model with a unique P2p in TCP sending data in raw bytes format directly.
 This project is based on an event-driven system combined with the native async/await.
-It is possible to create transactions, sign them, and introduce them in a block.
+Its possible to create transactions, sign them, and introduce them in a block.
 A difficulty adjustment algorithm keeps the average block time to 15 seconds.

+## Config

+### Daemon

+- Default P2P port is `2125`.
+- Defaut RPC Server port is `8080`

+### Wallet

+- Default RPC Server port is `8081`

 ## Roadmap

-- better API: websocket with event on new transaction, and on new block for example.
+- Register an account / wallet address by sending coins to it (but have a small fee added)
+- Rework miner TX: replace Coinbase Tx by only Address in Block Header.
 - Web Socket for new mining jobs: miner get notified only when the block change.
-- better CLI daemon
+- Better CLI daemon
 - CLI Wallet
 - CLI Miner
-- Tx registration based on signature
-- BlockDAG
 - Support of Smart Contracts (xelis-vm)
 - Privacy (through Homomorphic Encryption)